dottanic/dottanic/README.md

 🥩 : If you think "do not take inspiration from my skins!" is a reasonable thing to say then you're entitled and delusional.
 I'm gonna take *sooo* much inspiration from your skins out of spite.

-🖍️ : Sign my guestbook!
-Write whatever you want on there: https://dottanic.123guestbook.com/

 🎪 : My skins are OCs and Cosplay and does not represent what I actually look like unless stated otherwise.
 I am a lightskin Southeast Asian.

 ![image](https://github.com/dottanic/dottanic/assets/102858874/0784740a-f909-4c47-8173-2a544dec108b)